 4. It’s harder to make really terrible investments mistakes.

-I’m sure with the right motivation and effort you could lose everything by having a self-directed IRA, but it’s harder to do.
+I’m sure with the right motivation and effort you could lose everything by having a self-directed IRA, but it’s hard to do.
 With your 401k you might be tempted (or strongly “encouraged”) to put a big chunk of the assets into company stock.
 While that could work out for you, it could also end up being a disaster.
 Can you say E N R O N ?
-There is also the issue of employer fraud you have to worry about if you keep the money at your previous employer.
+And while it’s rare employers have defrauded employees in the past.
+This something you don’t have to worry about if you get the money out from under the clutches of your former boss.

 Are there reasons to leave your 401k as is after you leave your job?
 Sure.
-They just don’t happen to be good reasons.
+Most of them just don’t happen to be good reasons.

-Now, the question of where to roll your 401k comes up, and it’s a rather simple question to answer.
-You want to choose a good IRA custodian that is inexpensive and has a wide selection of investment choices.
+Now, the question of where to roll your 401k comes up, and it’s a rather simple to answer.
+You want to choose a fiduciary that is inexpensive and has a wide selection of investment choices.

 Don’t roll your 401k to an insurance company or annuity.
 Your investment choices there are lousy and expensive.
 Worse, you’ll be tied to the investments for a very long time.